rsdoiel/scripttool/INSTALL.md

 This is generalized instructions for a release.

-Compiled versions are available for Mac OS (Intel and M1/M2 processor, macOS-x86_64, macOS-arm64), Linux (Intel process, linux-x86_64), Windows (Intel processor, Windows-x86_64), Rapsberry Pi OS (arm7 processor, RaspberryPiOS-arm7) and Pine64 (arm64 processor, Linux-aarch64)
+Compiled versions are available for Mac OS (Intel and M1/M2 processor, macOS-x86_64, macOS-arm64), Linux (Intel process, Linux-x86_64), Windows (Intel processor, Windows-x86_64), Raspberry Pi OS (arm7 32bit processor, RaspberryPiOS-arm7) and Pine64 (arm64 processor, Linux-aarch64)

-VERSION_NUMBER is a [symantic version number](http://semver.org/) (e.g. v0.1.2)
+VERSION\_NUMBER is a [semantic version number](http://semver.org/) (e.g. v0.1.2)

-For all the released version go to the project page on Github and click latest release
+For all the released version go to the project page on GitHub and click latest release

 >    https://github.com/rsdoiel/scripttool/releases/latest